Adownloader17/Concierge-Agents/README.md

 - Verify `.env` contains `GOOGLE_API_KEY` and optional `MODEL_NAME`.
 - If the model request fails, run `list_models_lowlevel.py` and set a supported `MODEL_NAME`.

-If you'd like, I can also add a `requirements.txt` or make the README more detailed for contributors.